 - Determining the relative potential for storm water discharges to contribute to water quality impacts;

 - Eliminating or controlling identified sources through permit conditions; and

-- Assessing the effectiveness of permit conditions and storm water management plans.
+- Assessing the effectiveness of permit conditions and storm water management programs.

-Data is collected throughout the year by the municipalities and reported annually to the Regional Board each fall.
-The annual reports are available for review at the Regional Board office.
+Data is collected throughout the year by the municipalities and reported annually to the San Diego Water Board.
+The annual reports are available for review at the San DiIego Water Board office.
 Municipalities may make data available via their web sites or upon request as it is analyzed.
 Please contact your local municipality for recent data.

-The SDRWQCB does not require the City or County to inspect a facility during a year that the facility has already been inspected by the SDRWQCB staff.
+The San Diego Water Board does not require the City or County to inspect a facility during a year that the facility has already been inspected by the San Diego Water Board staff.
 However this does not preclude the City or County from inspecting the site, especially if the facility's storm water management measures have been lacking in the past.

-The MS4 permits require municipalities to ensure through inspection the implementation of minimum BMPs at all industrial and commercial facilities within their jurisdiction.
-You can expect City or County storm water inspectors to: 1) check for coverage under the General Industrial Storm Water Permit; 2) assess compliance with local ordinances related to storm water runoff, including the implementation and maintenance of designated minimum BMPs; 3) make visual observations for non-storm water discharges, potential illicit connections, and potential discharges of pollutants in storm water runoff; and 4) provide education and outreach regarding storm water pollution prevention.
+The MS4 Permit require municipalities to ensure, through inspection, the implementation of minimum BMPs at all industrial and commercial facilities within their jurisdiction.
+You can expect City or County storm water inspectors to: 1) check for coverage under the Industrial General Storm Water Permit (IGP); 2) assess compliance with local ordinances related to storm water runoff, including the implementation and maintenance of designated minimum BMPs; 3) make visual observations for non-storm water discharges, potential illicit connections, and potential discharges of pollutants in storm water runoff; and 4) provide education and outreach regarding storm water pollution prevention.
 Inspections will vary depending on local ordinances and permits.